MaidScientistIzutsumiMarin/tumblrbot/README.md

 - Make this an installable [pip] package.
 - Add an OpenAI model pricing and max output tokens scraper.
 - Add information about the current [OpenAI] budget.
-- Generate [Config] if not present.
-- Ask for and store user tokens instead of using [.env.toml].
+- Ask for and store user tokens instead of using [Env].

 **Please submit an issue or contact us for features you want to added/reimplemented.**